jiaxiang-wu/GradOpt/README.md

 # GradOpt
 A collection of gradient-based optimization methods.

-In this repository, four gradient-based optimization methods are implemented, e.g.:
+In this repository, four gradient-based optimization methods are implemented, including:
 * (Stochastic) Gradient Descent
 * AdaGrad
 * AdaDelta